 - What must cities be resilient to?

 - How can cities, as complex systems, adapt and be resilient?

 - How can cities use data and technology to enhance resilience?

 The course balances classroom discussions with study visits to the Dutch Ministry of Infrastructure and Water, the Province of South Holland, The Hague Municipality, Amsterdam Urban Ecosystem, Smart City Amsterdam and the Rotterdam Global Center on Adaptation.
 This focus on practice-oriented learning ensures that participants learn from the best practices of Dutch smart and resilient cities.

 - This blended training will take place both, online and in The Hague.

-- The deadline for applications is to be confirmed.
+- The deadline for applications is 25 March.

 - Group discounts available if you participate with three or more colleagues.

 - For general inquiries, please contact email@example.com or call +(31) 70 37 38 695.

 You will gain practical knowledge on how to: